Pricing Guide

 A simple internal video may be straightforward to quote even if it runs longer than a commercial.
 A short commercial can still cost more because it carries release, market, and brand value that the voice actor is effectively licensing into the spot.

+Video game voice over rates can change for a different reason: role size, directed-session time, vocal effort, pickups, and whether the character work is light or vocally stressful.
 Turnaround also matters.
 If the project needs same-day delivery, multiple stakeholder rounds, or recurring pickups, the quote should reflect that pressure instead of pretending the job is static.

 Good rate conversations reduce friction later